FriendsOfCake/crud-view/docs/general-configuration/sidebar-navigation.rst

 Sidebar Navigation
 ==================

-The "sidebar navigation" shown on the left normally shows the a link to the Crud `index` action for all tables.
-However, the sidebar navigation is just like any other menu in the system; you can provide your own menu to be rendered in its place.
+The "sidebar navigation" shown on the left normally shows the a link to the Crud ``index`` action for all tables.
+However, the sidebar navigation is just like any other menu in the system; you can provide your own menu to be rendered in its place:

 .. code-block:: php